microsoft/Microsoft-Rocketbox/README.md

 Once the files are on the correct unity folders project you can open Unity and include the avatar to the scene.

+## Documentation

+This release goes together with a paper that is in preparation that highlights and reviews the research done with rigged avatars as well as explains the importance of having rigged avatars for Virtual Reality.

+Mar Gonzalez-Franco, Eyal Ofek, Ye Pan,  Angus Antley, Anthony Steed, Bernhard Spanlang,  Antonella Maselli, Domna Banakou, Nuria Pelechano, Sergio Orts Escolano, Veronica Orvahlo, Markus Wojcik, Maria V. Sanchez-Vives, Jeremy Bailenson, Mel Slater, and Jaron Lanier
+"Importance of rigging for procedural avatars.
+Microsoft Rocketbox a public library."

 ## Contributors

 Mar Gonzalez-Franco - Microsoft Research